Are your clients prepared for a potential recession?

 - Repricing of growth assets – declining liquidity, slower economic growth and persistent inflation hurting equities and other growth assets

-- Geopolitical risks – the war in the Ukraine, a deepening political divide in the U.S., and growing food and supply shortages
+- Geopolitical risks – the war in the Ukraine, a deepening political divide in both the U.S. and Canada, and growing food and supply shortages

 Meanwhile, we all face our own personal struggles.
 Life happens, whether we are prepared or not.

 Add to this list of ongoing concerns the increasing risk of a global recession and you can see the challenges investors are facing on their path towards financial security.
-Inflationary pressures and the aggressive pace of tightening by many central banks—including the U.S. Federal Reserve—is raising the risk of a global economic downturn.
-While our strategists believe that risks are higher in other regions than in the U.S., much depends on the Fed’s actions.
-They also note that U.S. household and business balance sheets are in good shape and should protect against a more severe downturn.
-In any case, it’s likely your clients are worried.
+Inflationary pressures and the aggressive pace of tightening by many central banks—including the Bank of Canada and the U.S. Federal Reserve (Fed)—is raising the risk of a global economic downturn.
+We believe recession risks are rising but are more concerned about Canada and non-U.S. regions.
+Unlike the U.S., Canada has overleveraged households and inflated home values.
+Internationally, extremely elevated natural gas prices are constricting growth.
+It's likely your clients are worried.

 But while many of the risks outlined above are outside of your control, preparing clients for the potential impacts of a recession is something that you can help with.